hasnarof/kantin-kejujuran/README.md

 - Add and delete product
 - Debit and credit balance
-- Authentication and validation registration (currently in backend)
+- Authentication and validation registration

 ## How to Run in Development